scullyio/scully/docs/Reference/scully-api/utils.md

 Takes an unhandled route, and returns:

 - createPath.
-A function that takes the same amount of parapetes as there are there in the URL and returns a fully filled in route
+A function that takes the same amount of parameters as there are in the URL and returns a fully filled in route
 - parts.
 An array with all parts split at as a object `{part:textOfPat, position}`
 - params.
 An object where all parameters are a property